When your Enterprise PKI becomes one of your enemies (Part 1)

 Microsoft have a proprietary extension called a Certificate Application Policy and it’s used as an EKU – Defined by this attribute on certificate templates “msPKI-Certificate-Application-Policy Attribute” as this attribute isn’t populated (is empty) on certificate templates that are v1 templates, this attribute can be supplied in the request exactly the same way as we could supply a SAN.

-Microsoft issued a statement on this just the day before my presentation on the Hybrid Identity Protection (HIP) Conference 2024 in New Orleans – the statement from MSRC can be foond here: Active Directory Certificate Services Elevation of Privilege Vulnerability – CVE-2024-49019 but it’s not telling you the entire truth about how this works, peer see this has nothing to with if the template is v1 or not, it has to do with and only with if the “msPKI-Certificate-Application-Policy” attribute is populated or not, if you copy a v1 template let’s say you copy the default ‘WebServer’ template, its upgraded and the values in ‘pKIExtendedKeyUsage’ are copied by the ‘Certificate Template’ MMC into ‘msPKI-Certificate-Application-Policy’ and you’re safe – so what is not being told here:
+Microsoft issued a statement on this just the day before my presentation on the Hybrid Identity Protection (HIP) Conference 2024 in New Orleans – the statement from MSRC can be found here: Active Directory Certificate Services Elevation of Privilege Vulnerability – CVE-2024-49019 but it’s not telling you the entire truth about how this works, peer see this has nothing to with if the template is v1 or not, it has to do with and only with if the “msPKI-Certificate-Application-Policy” attribute is populated or not, if you copy a v1 template let’s say you copy the default ‘WebServer’ template, its upgraded and the values in ‘pKIExtendedKeyUsage’ are copied by the ‘Certificate Template’ MMC into ‘msPKI-Certificate-Application-Policy’ and you’re safe – so what is not being told here:

 1. If you populate all your v1 templates with the same values in ‘pKIExtendedKeyUsage’ into ‘msPKI-Certificate-Application-Policy‘ you’re safe.